 Questions posed to respondents that may be used to identify gig work include:

-- Does/do (respondent name/this person/you) have any partners or co-owners in (his/her/their/your) (main/side) business?
+- Do you have any partners or co-owners in your (main/side) business?

-- Excluding [his/her/their/your] main job or business, [has/have] [Respondent's name/this person/you] earned any money by freelancing, doing a paid gig, or completing a short-term job or task during the last 12 months?
+- Excluding your main job or business, have you earned any money by freelancing, doing a paid gig, or completing a short-term job or task during the last 12 months?

 Data sources